 Moses Moore & Catherine Inman Gordon

 Moses was born September 15, 1814, in York County, South Carolina.
 Catherine was born April 11, 1823, to Levi and Elizabeth Wilkie Inman.
-The family converted to the LDS Church and in 1888 the persecution became intolerable so they left.
+The family converted to the Church of Jesus Christ of Latter-day Saints and in 1888 the persecution became intolerable so they left.
 They had to hide in the woods for three days before they could make their way to Spartanburg, South Carolina and catch a train to Utah.

 Catherine died November 19, 1896, and the 1900 census showed Moses living in American Fork, Utah with his daughter, Martha Jane Givens and her husband William.
 He died January 1, 1901, in Lehi and they are buried in the Lehi City Cemetery.